-Heat emission from the human body occurs mainly via three mechanisms: radiation, evaporation and convection.
-Humans feel most comfortable when they can regulate at least 50% of their heat emission via radiation, and when their feet are warmer than their heads.
+Heat emission from the human body occurs mainly via three mechanisms: Radiation, evaporation and convection.
+Humans feel most comfortable when their feet are warmer than their heads and when they can regulate at least 50% of their heat emission via radiation.

 Radiant floor systems are comprised of many different components.
 Some are small and some are larger.
-Lets looks at what goes into a floor heating system.
-We will discuss more in the installation section.
+Let's looks at what goes into a floor heating system.

 1. The Boiler

-Modern boilers also have built-in logic that will operate your radiant floor on “cruise control”, slowly changing the water temperature based of information it receives from an outdoor temperature sensor.
+Modern boilers also have built-in logic that will operate your radiant floor on “cruise control,” slowly changing the water temperature based off information it receives from an outdoor temperature sensor.
 More about boilers here

 2. Boiler components